addelindh/rtbot/README.md

 # rtbot
 rtbot is a Twitter-bot which searches Twitter for a search term, then performs string replacements on the results and RT:s them.
 The "rt" in rtbot may mean "retweet" or "retroll", depending on your use case.

 ## Usage
 Download and unzip the package, fill out the necessary information in the settings.json and replace.csv files, and then simply run the rtbot.py script like so:

 <code>python rtbot.py</code>

+rtbot will go through the fetched result and decide which tweets to modify and RT based on a super-advanced algorithm from space.
+For example, linked tweets will be ignored because it is not possible to modify strings within them.
+Any RT:d tweet will be printed to the terminal.
+If rtbot does not produce any output, no RT was done.

 ## Dependencies
 rtbot requires <a href="https://pypi.python.org/pypi/python-twitter/">Python-Twitter</a> and python 2.*